lavanyanigam/lavanyanigam/README.md

 **Editor** | *Geek Gazette*
 *Nov 2025 – Present*
-> Shaping the narrative for the official technical publication, editing tech articles, and staying on the bleeding edge of industry trends.
+> Shaping the narrative for the official technical publication, writing and editing tech articles, and staying on the bleeding edge of industry trends.

 ---